 Performance Learning Centers® (PLCs) are Communities In Schools’ network of small, nontraditional high schools.
 Using a self-paced curriculum, PLCs are academically rigorous and college preparatory, targeting young people who have not succeeded in a traditional learning environment.

-In partnership with Richmond Public Schools, the three CIS of Richmond Performance Learning Centers graduated 147 students in 2010.
+In partnership with Richmond & Henrico County Public Schools, the four CIS of Richmond Performance Learning Centers graduated 123 students in 2013.
 The PLCs have proven to be a very successful alternative model for urban school systems, offering students—many of whom have already dropped out, or fallen behind in credits – the opportunity to catch up, graduate and move on to post-secondary educational options.
 They offer:

 Performance Learning Centers